Greedy Causal Discovery is Geometric: Edges of the Polytope

+We can partially order all edges via $i'\to j'\preceq i\to j$ if and only if $j'\in\de_\GG(j)$ or, if $j'=j$, $i\in\de(i')$.
+Note that we sort the children according to $\GG$ and the parents in reverse.
+Consider all edges that differ between $\GG$ and $\HH$ and consider such an edge $i\to j$ that is maximal in the prescribed order.
+For the sake of contradiction assume there is a cycle in $\GG_{i\gets j}$.
+Then there is a directed path $i\to \dots \to j$ different from the edge $i\to j$.
+However, every edge in this path is bigger in the order $\preceq$, and hence this path is present in $\HH$ as well.
+This gives us a directed cycle in $\HH$, a contradiction.
+Hence, with this choice of the edge $i\to j$, $\GG_{i\gets j}$ will be a DAG and the result follows. \end{proof}

 The edges labeled by turn pairs thus connect the polytope $\CIM_G$ in the sense that for any two DAGs, $\GG$ and $\HH$, with skeleton $G$, there exists a sequence of turn pairs that begins at $c_\GG$ and ends at $c_\HH$.
 Thus we can take a simplex-type approach to finding the BIC-optimal MEC.
 To this end, we propose a hybrid greedy causal discovery algorithm in which we first learn the skeleton $G$ via CI tests, similar to the PC algorithm, and then perform a restricted edge-walk on $\CIM_G$ utilizing the edges labeled by turn pairs, which we call the \emph{turn phase}.
-We call this algorithm \emph{skeletal greedy CIM} (see \cref{alg: ske greedy cim}).
+We call this algorithm \emph{skeletal greedy CIM} (see \Cref{alg: ske greedy cim}).

 Up until now we have primarily studied $\CIM_G$, but we would like to move between vertices of $\CIM_G$ and $\CIM_H$ when $G$ and $H$ are not equal.
-We have already seen in \cref{prop: addition characterization} that edge additions can do this, but only in a very restricted manner.
-Moreover, a direct consequence of \cref{prop: edge turn} and \cref{thm: turn pair} is that the turning phase of GIES \cite{HB12} is a type of edge-walk over $\CIM_G$.
+A direct consequence of \Cref{prop: edge turn} and \Cref{thm: turn pair} is that the turning phase of GIES \cite{HB12} is a type of edge-walk over $\CIM_G$.
 The question then arises whether it holds for the forward and backward phases as well.
-Thus, we would like a definition similar to \cref{def: turn pair} but for adding an edge. \begin{definition} [Edge pair] Let $\GG$ and $\HH$ be two DAGs on node set $[p]$.
-Suppose there exists distinct nodes $i$, $j$ and a set $S^\ast\subseteq[p]\backslash \{i,j\}$ such that \begin{enumerate} \item{$c_\GG(\{i,j\})=0$,} \item{$c_\GG(S\cup \{i\})=1$ for all $S\subseteq S^\ast$ with $|S|\geq 1$.} \end{enumerate} Then we say that $\{\GG, \HH\}$ is a \emph{edge pair} with respect to $(i,j,S^\ast)$ if
+Thus, we would like a definition similar to \Cref{def: turn pair} but for adding an edge. \begin{definition} [Edge pair] Let $\GG$ and $\HH$ be two DAGs on node set $[p]$.
+Suppose there exists distinct nodes $i$, $j$ and a set $S^\ast\subseteq[p]\backslash \{i,j\}$ such that \begin{enumerate}[label=(\arabic*)] \item{$c_\GG(\{i,j\})=0$,} \item{$c_\GG(S\cup \{i\})=1$ for all $S\subseteq S^\ast$ with $|S|\geq 1$.} \end{enumerate} Then we say that $\{\GG, \HH\}$ is an \emph{edge pair} with respect to $(i,j,S^\ast)$ if

-where $\SSS_{+(j,i)}\coloneqq \{S\cup \{i,j\}\colon S\subseteq S^\ast\}$. \end{definition}
+where $\SSS_{+i\leftarrow j}\coloneqq \{S\cup \{i,j\}\colon S\subseteq S^\ast\}$. \end{definition}